actionless/pikaur/README.md

 If some `pacman` or `makepkg` operation failed for irrelevant reason (like timed out `sudo` prompt) pikaur will suggest to restart the operation and instead of failing the whole transaction you could also skip the failed operation.

-The following pacman operations are extended by AUR capabilities:
+The following pacman operations are extended with AUR capabilities:

 * `-S`
 * `-Ss`